Raathigesh/hooks.guide/README.md

 - Run `yarn install`
 - Run `yarn start` to start the app in dev mode
-- If you add a new markdown file, you have to go to `src/docs.js` file and just make a dummy change to traigger a webpack build.
+- If you add a new markdown file, you have to go to `src/docs.js` file and just make a dummy change to trigger a webpack build.
 This runs the babel macro again.

 ## Contributors